SeanMJennings/TypicalRestApi/README.md

 ## Ideas for expansion
 - Add more details to user: password (hashed), address, and mobile.
-- Consider alternative ORM to entity framework like Dapper for simplicity.
 - Add logging.
-- Connect to database outside application.
 - SPA frontend application over UI.
 - CQRS: Separate write and read models for user.